 TCL Chinese Theatre

-Eye-popping dining, shopping and entertainment promenade includes boutiques such as Fossil, Guess? and Abercrombie & Fitch, novelty stores and state-of-the-art cinema and Imax theater. iFly Hollywood is a simulated skydiving wind tunnel.
+Dining, shopping and entertainment promenade includes boutiques such as Fossil and Billabong; new restaurants such as Margaritaville, Dongpo Kitchen, LudoBird and Voodoo Doughnut; novelty stores such as Magnet Max and Things From Another World; state-of-the-art cinema and Imax theater; and simulated skydiving wind tunnel iFly Hollywood.
 Call for hours.
 100 Universal City Plaza, Universal City, 818.622.4455. universalstudioshollywood.com

 Universal Studios Hollywood